fsprojects/fantomas/docs/Documentation.md

 Formatting with `dotnet fantomas MyFile.fs --config "C:\Temp\MyProject"` will first apply the settings in `C:\Temp\fantomas-config.json` and then those of `C:\Temp\MyProject\fantomas-config.json`.

+If the `--config` is used in combination with other settings, the configuration is applied first and then the other arguments.

-Warnings will be giving if settings in the configuration no longer apply for the current version of Fantomas.
+Warnings will be given if settings in the configuration no longer apply for the current version of Fantomas.

 ### Using the API